Maluuba/gpuselect/README.md

 pip install git+https://github.com/Maluuba/gpuselect@master#egg=gpuselect
 ```

-For python3, ensure that your `libboost_python` is compiled for Python3.
+For Python 3, ensure that your `libboost_python` is compiled for Python 3.
 If you are using conda, you can ensure this by doing `conda install boost` in
-your Python3 environment.
+your Python 3 environment.

 Usage